PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggFetcher.md

 2. The "Send to Boxes" option must be set to "Automatic".
 3. The parents are already deposited at the daycare center.

-   > Strongly Recommended:
+**Strongly Recommended:**
-   > - Masuda Method: The Pokémon in the daycare are of different languages.
+- Masuda Method: The Pokémon in the daycare are of different languages.
-   > - Have the Oval Charm.
+- Have the Oval Charm.
-   > - Have the Shiny Charm.
+- Have the Shiny Charm.

 ### Instructions